-For instance, Education at a Glance 2017 covers 35 OECD members: Australia, Austria, Belgium, Canada, Chile, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea, Latvia, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom and the United States.
+For instance, Education at a Glance 2018 covers 36 OECD members: Australia, Austria, Belgium, Canada, Chile, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea, Latvia, Lithuania, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom and the United States.

 Beyond the OECD average and total, most indicators provide averages and totals for the European Union (EU), partner countries and/or the G20.
 The countries covered by these will also vary also from one edition to another.
 The members of the EU or G20 should correspond to the membership as it was in the year to which the data relate and not the membership at the time of reporting the data.
 If the membership changed during the reference period, the data collection should stipulate whether the membership used was that at the start or the end of the reference period.
-For more information on the countries included, please refer to the Reader's Guide at the beginning of Education at a Glance 2017 (OECD, 2017).
+For more information on the countries included, please refer to the Reader's Guide at the beginning of the EAG publication.